ExpressLRS/Docs/docs/software/gyro.md

 === "Lua script"

-    TK
+    ```
+    ExpressLRS
+    > Other devices
+    [RM ER6-GV]
+    > Gyro

+    Enable Gyro  On
+    ```

 ### Gyro mode switch map

 Define which gyro [**modes**](#gyro-mode-tuning) are activated by the **gyro mode** channel.

-The number of positions of the gyro mode switch is defined by the **switch type**l settings.
+The number of positions of the gyro mode switch is defined by the **switch type** settings.
 (Choose between a 2, 3, 4, 5, and 6-position gyro mode switch.)

 === "WebUI"

     Start the WebUI on the receiver and go to the `Gyro` tab.
-In the `Main Setup` panel, select the desired modes for each of the channel positions.
+In the `Main Setup` panel, select the desired type, and modes for each of the channel positions.

     Image TK

 === "Lua script"

-    TK
+    ```
+    ExpressLRS
+    > Other devices
+    [RM ER6-GV]
+    > Gyro
+    > Main Setup
+    > Gyro Mode Switch

+    Switch Pos.
+3
+    -- Functions --
+    Position 1   Off
+    Position 2   Rate
+    Position 3   Auto-Level
+    ```

 ## Status